cwcyau/healthdatascienceacademy/courses/exptdesign.md

 *Guest speaker(s):*

 - [Alex Cornish, Benevolent AI](https://scholar.google.com/citations?hl=en&user=viBK5DMAAAAJ&view_op=list_works&sortby=pubdate) ("How do we use Mendelian Randomisation to tell us about what causes human diseases")
+- [Derrick Bennett, University of Oxford](https://www.ndph.ox.ac.uk/team/derrick-bennett) ("How do we use Mendelian Randomisation to understand the health of a population?")

 ### Day 4: What you see is not what you get?